uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - TODO: Maybe the results should be returned in "pages" (AKA "pagination").
 - TODO: Maybe allow sorting the results (by a given field?).
+- TODO: Maybe we should instead ONLY allow filter fields in the query string?

 \* NOTE: The clients want child names anonymised on backend or encrypted (they said "hashed" but the way they used it implied